omar-polo/mymenu/mymenu.1.md

 > The X coordinate of the topmost left corner of the window.
 Much like
 > MyMenu.height and MyMenu.width both a pixel dimension and percentage
 > could be supplied.
-In addition to it, the special value "middle" could
+In addition to it, some special value can be used.

-> be used: in that case the window will be centered on the x axes.
+> start

+> > Alias for 0;

+> middle

+> > Compute the correct value to make sure that mymenu will be
+> > horizontally centered;

+> end

+> > Compute the correct value to make sure that mymenu will be right
+> > aligned.

 MyMenu.y

 > The Y coordinate of the topmost left corner of the window.
 Like the X
 > coordinate a pixel dimension, percentage dimension or the special
-> value "middle" could be supplied.
+> value "start", "middle", "end" could be supplied.

 MyMenu.padding